-Incidents of discrimination/bullying are recorded on our bullying log and drawn to the attention of the behaviour lead fortnightly; such incidents are recorded daily by staff on CPOM's as well as on a bullying form.
-The incidents are logged by the behaviour lead and pupils are placed onto the bullying ladder.
-This ladder, showing stages of individual pupils, is shared with staff regularly.
-Behaviour lead will make decisions about stages of the bullying ladder.
+Incidents of discrimination/bullying are recorded on our bullying log and drawn to the attention of the behaviour lead; such incidents are recorded daily by staff on CPOMs/bullying forms.
+Incidents of Bullying are monitored by the behaviour team and pupils are placed onto The Bullying Ladder where necessary.
+This ladder, showing the stages of individual pupils, is shared with staff regularly.
+Behaviour leads and SLT will make decisions about stages of the bullying ladder.